radroid/stock-price-predictor/README.md

 ## Problem Statement

 **The aim of this project is to predict the long-term price trend of one stock with at least 90% accuracy.<sup>1</sup>** Two models' performances will be compared: ARIMA and DeepAR.
 In the end, the ability of the DeepAR model to predict the next ten months worth of data is tested.
 More importantly, the model&#39;s ability to predict how the stocks performed in 2020 (the year of the pandemic) will be observed.
+There are multiple options when it comes to time series forecasting and I have decided to do a univariate prediction.
+As this is the first time I am independently working on time series data, it is important I keep things as simple as possible.
+Hence open, high, low, close prices will not be predicted, only adjusted close price will used for the prediction.

+In the end, the model should be able to able to predict a general trend of the time series.
+One particular graph that will give a visual indication of the solution being reached is the quantiles graph.
+The aim is to use 30-70% quantiles of the predictions to encompass the true time series.

 _<sup>1</sup> 90% accuracy can be taken as 10% mean absolute percentage error._

 ## Evaluation Metrics

-I will be using two evaluation metrics to understand the model&#39;s performance.
+I will be using two main evaluation metrics to understand the model&#39;s performance.
 > One will be quantitative and the other will be visual (can be converted to quantitative):

 1. **Mean Absolute Percentage Error (MAPE)**: It is the mean of percentage of absolute errors of the predictions.
 The following formula explains how it is calculated (&#39;MEAN ABSOLUTE PERCENTAGE ERROR (MAPE)&#39;, 2006; Glen, 2011) :